Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 java.runtime.version=11
 maven.version=3.6.2
 ```
-Make sure this file is in our root directory so that Heroku can easily identify this file.
+<strong> Make sure this file is in our root directory with your Procfile so that Heroku can easily identify this file. </strong>

 Once we have all of our configurations set up, we can begin deploying our backend.
 Navigate to our backend directory and run the command: